fastai/fastai/docs/dev/test.md

 ```
 But we still want the call to be there, since we run a check to make sure we don't miss out on any tests, hence each test needs to have this call.

-The test registry is located at `fastai/test_registry.json` and it gets auto-generated when `pytest` gets a `--testreg` flag, which is currently done when `make test-full` is run.
+The test registry is located at `fastai/test_registry.json` and it gets auto-generated or updated when `pytest` is run.

 ### Expensive object reuse